willyguggenheim/kubify/README.rst

 Cloud:

-1. `make clouds`
+`make clouds`

 You have a redundant cloud!

 Usage of published PyPi "kubify" package in your repo:

-1. `pip install kubify`
+`pip install kubify`

+Optional: "terraform" folder (or git submodule of your terraform main repo, default it uses the terraform folder in this repo)

-2. optional services and/or terraform folders (default it uses the ones in this repo)
+Optional: "services" folder (or git submodule of your services in a services folder, default it uses the services folder in this repo)

+Rapid Test Multiple Services/Models at the Same Time

-3. `kubify start-all` or `kubify start service []` for rapid code development (all services listening for code changes on real environment)
+`kubify start-all` or `kubify start service [string or list]`

 Enjoy Rapid Testing!